Gamify-IT/docs/dev-manuals/architecture/towercrush/README.md

 - The [user docs](../../../user-manuals/minigames/towercrush.md) explain how to play the game.
 - The program code is available [here](https://github.com/Gamify-IT/towercrush).
-- The overview of the architecture can be found [here](../general-architecture.md).
+- The overview of the whole platform can be found [here](../general-architecture.md).
 - The backend architecture is described [here](../towercrush-backend/README.md).

 ## General code structure

+All code is located in the `src` folder

 - `__mocks__`: Mocking behavior for testing
 - `assets`: Static assets like the logo